dreadwrr/Recentchanges/README.md

 remove main.dist and main.build

-An alternative to above this would put the output into main.dist but is not as organized as pyinstaller.
+There is an alternative to above which would put the output into \\main.dist folder but is not as organized as pyinstaller.
 There are too many files beside the executable so not using for main build.
-But it would work if main.dist is copied into app install.
+But it would work if main.dist is copied into app install but again too many files.

-nuitka main.py --mode=standalone --enable-plugin='pyside6' --remove-output --include-qt-plugins=sqldrivers --windows-icon-from-ico=Resources\recentchanges.ico <br><br>
+nuitka main.py --mode=standalone --enable-plugin='pyside6' --remove-output --include-qt-plugins=sqldrivers,multimedia --windows-icon-from-ico=Resources\recentchanges.ico <br><br>

 ##
 To enable ansi text in powershell try the following command <br>